 Over the years, cannabis packaging in legal or medical marijuana regions has become more sophisticated, with features designed to maintain freshness.
 The packaging on your marijuana products might have a harvest date on them, but flower doesn't come with an expiration date.
 So even with producers improving their packaging, you might find yourself wondering: how long does weed stay fresh?

-About the two worst ways you can store your bud are on a tray, exposed to oxygen and light, and in a plastic baggie, just like a dealer’s baggies that are common on the illicit market.
+About the two worst ways you can store your bud are on a tray, exposed to oxygen and light, and in a plastic sandwich bag, just like a dealer's bags that are common on the illicit market.
 A number of environmental factors affect how well the plant grows, but cannabis storage is also a key component of quality and freshness.
 Cannabis needs the right balance of conditions to remain fresh.

 Moisture and mold in marijuana

-Moisture and water make a big difference when it comes to diminishing the shelf life of cannabis.
+Moisture and water make a big difference when it comes to degrading the shelf life of cannabis.